-Category Criteria Elements Point Scale (Maximum Possible) 1.
-Lived in a Disproportionately Impacted Area (DIA) Black-30pts Hispanic-23pts Native-30pts 50 2.
-Conviction History Convicted of a marijuana offense Black-50pts Hispanic-25pts Eligibility Criteria Native-10pts OR 2a.
-Convicted of a drug offense Black-20pts Hispanic-10pts 30 Native-Spts OR 2b.
-Family member convicted of any drug offense-Spts Black (130pts), Hispanic (73pts), Native American (23pts) Based on arrest rates ratios from (240,000 Marijuana Arrests Costs, Consequences, and Racial Disparities of Possession Arrests in Washington, 1986-2010, Marijuana Arrest 150 Research Project Total for Category 250 Eligibility Criteria Weight % of overall Scoring 38% Black Ownership - 100%- 200pts 90-99%-130pts 76-89%-100pts 31-73%-30pts Or Hispanic Ownership - Social Equity Ownership Scoring 100%- 100pts 90-99%-73pts 76-89%-50pts 51-73%-23pts Or Native Ownership - 100%- 40pts 200 90-99%-30pts 76-89%-20pts 31-73%-10pts Total for Category Social Equity Plan Elements Weight % of overall Scoring 200 1.
-Executive summary, vision and mission? a.
-Employment and labor practices 150 Business Plan Do you have a previous cannabis business experience that would make your business more visible?
-50 Total for Category 200 Business Plan Elements Weight % of overall Scoring 31% Other Priority Criteria 1.
-Do you want to apply for the Technical Assistance Grant and how much do you need?
-No Points Do you have ownership of a current license, what percentage?
-No Points Affirmations (licensee must affirm that all stateme untrue) Affirm the business is at least 51% minority owner Affirm if you represent you or your family member Affirm if you represent you have marijuana busines Affirm enverything on your application and busines Affirm all owners and parties of interest that are n Affirm that no outside management companies of any form of controlling interest in the business Affirm that you are a resident of the state of Wash Affirm that any affirmations that are affirmed by a No Points Other Priority Weight % of overall Scoring 0% (Opts) Total Score: 650
+Category Criteria Elements Point Scale 4 lived in a Disconnection tally Impacted Seas (D14) (Maximum Possible) 1.
+Lived in a Disproportionately Impacted Area (DIA) Black-30pts Native-10pts 50 Conviction History Convicted of a marijuana offense Black-30pts Hispanic-23pts Eligibility Criteria Native-10pts OR 2a.
+Convicted of a drug offense Black-20pts Hispanic-10pts 50 Native-Spts OR 2b.
+Family member convicted of any drug offense-Spts Black (150pts), Hispanic (75pts), Native American (25pts) Based on arrest rates ratios from (240,000 Marijuana Arrests Costs, Consequences, and Racial Disparities of Possession Arrests in Washington, 1986-2010, Marijuana Arrest 150 Research Project 250 Total for Category Eligibility Criteria Weight % of overall Scoring 250 38% Black Ownership - 100% - 200pts 90-99% - 130pts 76-89% - 100pts 51-75% - 30pts Or Hispanic Ownership - Social Equity Ownership Scoring 100%-100pts 90-99%-75pts 76-89%-30pts 31-75%-23pts Or Native Ownership - 200 100%- 40pts 90-99%-30pts 76-89%-20pts 51-75%-10pts Total for Category 200 Social Equity Plan Elements Weight % of overall Scoring 31% Executive summary, vision and mission?
+Employment and labor practices 150 Business Plan 2.
+Do you have a previous cannabis business experience that would make your business more viable?
+50 Total for Category 200 Business Plan Elements Weight % of overall Scoring 31% Other Priority Criteria Do you want to apply for the Technical Assistance Grant and how much do you need?
+No Points 3.
+Do you have ownership of a current license, what percentage?
+No Points Affirm that no outside management companies other than management company owned by a social equity/Minority licenses holder can have any offirm that any affirm that are effirmed by applicant and found not to be true will result in denial of application or license revoked.
+Other Priority Weight % of overall Scoring 0% (Opts) Total Score: 650